I am trying to add a new #pragma for certain call-sites of a C/C++ program. For example,

 Is there is any boilerplate code (or guidelines) to ensure that the “pragma” following statement is indeed a call statement.

-What would be a convenient way to carry extra information from this Sema action implementation to the CodeGen for this call statement (in CGStmt.cpp).
+What would be an efficient way to carry extra information from this Sema action implementation to the CodeGen for this call statement/expression (ie, CGStmt.cpp)?
 I would like to carry more information than just a flag.
 It seems a waste to add an extra pointer to Stmt class for this.

 (Note, this is my first time hacking on clang!
 Thanks!)